iammiracle/supaR2/README.md

 1. Connect to both Supabase and Cloudflare R2
 2. Select the database table containing image URLs
 3. Choose the column containing image URLs
+4. Optionally use the File Path Pattern field to filter URLs (e.g., "supabase.co" or "storage/v1/")
-4. Select the rows to migrate
+5. Select the rows to migrate
-5. Click "Migrate Selected Rows"
+6. Click "Migrate Selected Rows"
-6. The application will extract the file paths from URLs, migrate the files, and update the table with new R2 URLs
+7. The application will extract the file paths from URLs, migrate the files, and update the table with new R2 URLs

 ## Troubleshooting